gianlazz/gianlazz.github.io/_drafts/lxd-lxc-docker-microservices-sharing-physical-compute-resources.md

 * LXC: LinuX Containers (LXC) is an operating system-level virtualization method for running multiple isolated Linux systems (containers) on a single control host (LXC host)
 * Docker: Is a container based LXC focused on application delivery however is poorly suited for interfacing with hardware as that is sandboxed out of the containers it is a fantastic solution for application delivery and interfacing via the network like a REST Api server
 * LXD:
-* Monoliths: Typically composed of N-Tier, Service Oriented architecture where everything must be redeployed to make a change to any part of the code
+* Monoliths: Typically composed of N-Tier, Service Oriented architecture where everything must be redeployed to make a change to any part of the code.
+These model has advantages however it can make scaling difficult and isn't well suited for distributed computing clusters.
-* Microservices
+* Microservices:

 ##### Resources: